javadhme/android-interview-questions/README.md

   use `OnSaveInstanceState()` to store small amounts of UI data.

 - How to handle multiple screen sizes?
+- What is the difference between margin and padding? <br>
+   - **Padding** will be space added inside the container, for instance, if it is a button, padding will be added inside the button.

+  - **Margin** will be space added outside the container.

 - What is `sw` keyword in `layout-sw600` folder meaning?
 - What is the difference between `sw` and `w` and `h` as postfix in order to define the resources folder?
 - What are the major differences between `ListView` and `RecyclerView`?